In the open: White House advisers tussle over virus response

-In an interview with The Atlantic, Fauci returned: “I can’t explain Peter Navarro.
+In an interview with The Atlantic, Fauci responded: “I can’t explain Peter Navarro.
 He’s in a world by himself.
 So I don’t even want to go there.”

 And Trump, who has complained about Fauci privately for months — and publicly in recent days — stepped in to referee.